vinayvrv/Artifical_Intelligence/README.md

 # Artifical_intelligence

-Implementation of different AI algorithms like POS tagging, puzzle solving and Spam filtering as a part of mini projects in the University.
+Implementation of different AI algorithms like POS tagging, puzzle solving and Spam filtering as a part of University Course requirement.